+The general entry-level requirement for paralegals in Michigan is the completion of an associate degree or certificate in paralegal studies.
 This career guide includes Michigan paralegal salary and job outlook information, career resources, and answers to the most common questions about how to become a paralegal in Michigan.
-Start your journey to a paralegal career using the easy to navigate directory below.
+Start your journey to a paralegal career using the easy-to-navigate directory below.

 Table of Contents: